-And now, with the introduction of the Galaxy S9 and S9+, Samsung is taking its flagship smartphone to even greater heights.
-The new devices boast a superior camera for taking photos in low-light settings, 960 fps super slo-mo as well as an Infinity Display screen that builds upon the S8.
+And now, with the introduction of the Galaxy S21 series, Samsung is taking its flagship smartphone to even greater heights.
+The new devices boast a superior multi-camera system, 8K video recording, Space Zoom as well as large display sizes so you can work and play with ease.

 Here’s a look back at some of the key developments in Samsung Galaxy S history.

 June 2010: The Original Samsung Galaxy S hits the market.

 The original Samsung Galaxy S smartphone featured an Android operating system, a removable 1500 mAh battery and replaceable storage via a microSD chip.
 However, it was the crystal-clear Super AMOLED display that CNET lovingly described as a “4-inch behemoth.”

 The size and quality of Samsung Galaxy S screens would become two of the series' most talked-about features, through to the present day.

 May 2011: The S2's bigger screen but slimmer body proves to be a major hit.

 The Samsung Galaxy S2 sold more than 10 million units in its first five months, establishing the Galaxy S as the premier line of Android smartphones and one of the top handheld devices on the market.

 The S2 improved upon the size and quality of its predecessor’s display, but its most acclaimed feature was a light, thin design that made the phone remarkably easy to handle.
 Engadget described the S2's thin profile as “a stunning feat of engineering.”

 May 2012: The S3 kicks off a series of battery innovations.